deepaksood619/deepaksood619.github.io/docs/databases/data-warehousing/kimball-inmon-architecture.md

 - Database operations are very effective.
 - Occupies less space in the database and management is easy.

-Kimball Dataware house architecture is shown below as follows

 ![](https://media.geeksforgeeks.org/wp-content/uploads/20200717001130/Kimball.png)

 ## Inmon